Marker Logo

 The Marion County Trial of Bill Anderson Marker image.
 Click for full size.

-Photographed By Rev. Ronald Irick, May 27, 2016
+Photographed by Rev. Ronald Irick, May 27, 2016

 2. The Marion County Trial of Bill Anderson Marker

 40° 35.33′ N, 83° 7.722′ W. Marker is in Marion, Ohio, in Marion County.
-Marker is at the intersection of North Main Street (Ohio Route 423) and Center Street (Ohio Route 309), on the right when traveling north on North Main Street.
+It is at the intersection of North Main Street (Ohio Route 423) and Center Street ( Route 309), on the right when traveling north on North Main Street.
 Marker originally stood at the Marion City Hall, but has been refurbished and reset at the Marion County Courthouse.
 Touch for map.
 Marker is at or near this postal address: 100 North Main Street, Marion OH 43302, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Marion County Revolutionary Soldiers Memorial (a few steps from this marker); War Memorials (a few steps from this marker); Marion County Courthouse (within shouting distance of this marker); Norman Mattoon Thomas (about 500 feet away, measured in a direct line); Marion Post Office (about 800 feet away); Ornamental Stone (approx. 0.2 miles away); The Rooster Church (approx. 0.2 miles away); First Bell Brought to Marion County (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Marion County Revolutionary Soldiers Memorial (a few steps from this marker); War Memorials (a few steps from this marker); Marion County Courthouse (within shouting distance of this marker); Norman Mattoon Thomas (about 500 feet away, measured in a direct line); Marion Post Office (about 800 feet away); Ornamental Stone (approx. 0.2 miles away); The Rooster Church (approx. 0.2 miles away); First Bell Brought to Marion County (approx. 0.2 miles away).
 Touch for a list and map of all markers in Marion.

 Related marker.
 Click here for another marker that is related to this marker.
 An identical marker is at the US 23 rest area, south east of Marion.
 It is described in this separate HMdb page.